Makiah/BotW-SBFRES-to-FBX/README.md

 ## Dependencies ##

  - Windows.
 I am a Mac user through and through, but you really don't have a choice on this one, as all of the code has been previously developed for Windows.
 I used 10, but 7 or 8 might work as well (try VirtualBox or Parallels if you don't want to dual boot).
- - Python 3.x.x, you can get it by installing [Scoop](scoop.sh) and then installing python3, or by downloading it from [python.org](python.org)
+ - Python 3.x.x, you can get it by installing [Scoop](http://scoop.sh/) and then installing python3, or by downloading it from [Python.org](python.org)
  - 3DSMax (preferably 2015).
 I would prefer Blender honestly but the best scripts have been made for 3DSMax, and it isn't a bad tool ignoring the hefty price tag.
  - This repository's contents (duh)
+ - PyCharm, if you want to edit.
+Since there is a free version, I suggest editing with that over another IDE.

 ## Implementation ##